 Q: When are tours offered?

 A: Guided tours of the Basilica are offered Monday through Friday at 9am, 11am, and 1pm.
-On Saturdays, tours are generally offered at 9am, 11am and 1pm (but if you wish to visit on a Saturday, please email the Parish Office, as weddings and special services may be taking place and may preclude the regularly scheduled tours).
+On Saturdays, self-guided tours are available.
 On Sundays, a public tour is offered at 12 Noon.
 Please also note that the Sunday tour is for walk-ups only, and groups will not be scheduled on Sundays.
 There are no guided tours offered during Holy Week or the week of Christmas.
 Please note that we have a team of exceptional volunteer docents.
 Occasionally, because of schedule conflicts, a docent is not available at one of the above-mentioned times.
 In those cases, visitors are encouraged to take the self-guided tour, which is an educational and enjoyable experience.

 Q: Can I visit the Basilica without taking the guided tour?